Zahlavi

 Search

-Selected range: all newsOne of Medek’s fishponds near the Czech town of Kroměříž is a place where the invasive black bullhead catfish reigns beneath the surface.
+One of Medek’s fishponds near the Czech town of Kroměříž is a place where the invasive black bullhead catfish reigns beneath the surface.
 It is a serious threat to native fish and its presence needs to be carefully monitored and controlled.
 And that’s what researchers from the Institute of Vertebrate Biology of the Czech Academy of Sciences and other institutions are working on.
-The photo story was first published in the 3/2025 Czech issue of A / Magazine.
+Click on the photos for the photo story, which was first published in the 3/2025 Czech issue of A / Magazine.

 Science doesn’t always have to mean endless tinkering in the lab.
 Sometimes it’s a rollercoaster full of twists and loops – like when an ancient fossil turns up, there’s a new breakthrough in technology, or someone simply takes a fresh look at an old problem.
 We picked out a few recent (re)discoveries to showcase in the A / Easy magazine, published by the Czech Academy of Sciences.